YevShch/Fitness-Tracker-API/DOCUMENTATION/API_AUTO_Testing_Documentation.md

 ```bash
 node parallelRequests.js.
 ```
+4. The script sends five parallel POST requests to the API endpoint `http://localhost:3000/api/goals`.
+   Each request contain data to create a goal for the same user with the provided details: userId, type, target, and createdAt.
-4. Monitor the terminal for any errors or messages.
+5. Monitor the terminal for any errors or messages.
-5. Ensure that the script is connected to the local server running on localhost:3000.
+6. Ensure that the script is connected to the local server running on localhost:3000.
-6. Observe the responses logged in the terminal.
+7. Observe the responses logged in the terminal.
 #### Expected Result
-- The script sends five parallel POST requests to the API endpoint /api/goals.
-- Each request contains data to create a goal for the same user with the provided details: userId, type, target, and createdAt.
-- The API successfully handles the concurrent requests without errors.
+- The API should successfully handle the concurrent requests without errors.
-- All requests result in successful responses from the API, indicating that the goals were created.
+- All requests should result in successful responses from the API, indicating that the goals were created.
-- Each response contains information about the created goal, including userId, type, target, createdAt, and other relevant fields.
+- Each response should contain information about the created goal, including userId, type, target, createdAt, and other relevant fields.
-- The responses demonstrate that the API maintains data consistency and accurately creates goals for the specified user.
 #### Actual Result
--The test script successfully sent five parallel requests to the API.
+- The test script successfully sent five parallel requests to the API.
 - Each request received a response from the API.
 - The responses contain information about the created goals, including userId, type, target, and createdAt.
 - Data consistency was maintained across all responses, indicating that the API handled multiple concurrent requests effectively.